-Sound Healing for Mental Health: Gong Meditation as an Evidence-Based Practice
+Mental Health Benefits of Gong Meditation as an Evidence-Based Practice

-Gong meditation gained visibility in the western world back in the 50s and 60s.
+Gong meditation is not an ancient practice.
+It developed during the late twentieth century.
 Christopher Cross conducted sound baths using gongs at Woodstock and in Golden Gate Park in San Francisco, California.
-In the decades since then, the body of research data establishing efficacy of sound healing techniques that show promise as mental health interventions.
-Unfortunately, the two fields (i.e., mental health and sound healing) remain to be integrated in any meaningful sense.
+The body of clinical research data studying sound healing techniques as mental health interventions has gradually increased, but lacks controls and randomized designs.
+Unfortunately, the two fields (i.e., mental health and sound healing in its various forms) remain to be integrated in the clinical sense.
 Mental health practitioners view sound healing as quackery.
-Many sound healers view mental health practitioners as irrelevant.
-In the world of sound healing, the use of psychotropic medications is harmful to one’s spiritual and energetic well being.
+Many sound healers view the use of psychotropic medications as disruptive to one’s energy conscious system (i.e., auric field).

-There is a growing body of evidence supporting the use of sound healing techniques for mental health and well being.
-A cohort of predominantly German scientist-practitioners conducted research in the late-Twentieth Century which showed measurable effects that were beneficial for those suffering from anxiety or stress.
-More recently, researchers have explored the effects of playing a symphonic gong in public settings using qualitative methods.
+The body of evidence supporting the use of sound healing techniques for mental health and well being is growing.
+A cohort of predominantly German scientist-practitioners (Jörg Fachner, Sabine Rittner, Johannes Oehlmann) conducted research in the late-twentieth century and their work continues in the twenty first century.
+Their research findings showed among other things measurable benefits for those suffering from anxiety or stress.
+More recently, researchers have explored the effects of playing a symphonic gong as an esoteric practice (i.e., sound bath, gong bath, gong wash, gong meditation, etc.) using qualitative methods.
 The two bodies of literature remain to be successfully tied together in scholarly writings.
-Dr. Khalsa hopes to lay the foundation for sound healing as an evidence-based practice for individuals with anxiety.
-He is also of the opinion that gong meditation in particular can offer benefits for other mental disorders.
+Dr. Khalsa hopes to lay the foundation for the use of sound in some form as an evidence-based practice for individuals with anxiety.
+He is also of the opinion that gong meditation in particular may offer therapeutic benefits for other mental disorders.

-Gong meditation therapy is not intended to replace the esoteric practice of sound bath.
-It is intended to support healing and wellbeing for those who might otherwise be treated exclusively using medication.
-Gong meditation represents a non-invasive treatment with few if any side effects.
-Research studying its potential therapeutic benefits can clarify its effects on human consciousness.
-Adding it as an evidence-based practice would enable those in need to pay for sessions through their insurance.
+Gong meditation therapy is intended to support healing and wellbeing for those who might otherwise be treated exclusively using prescription medication.
+Gong meditation therapy represents a non-invasive treatment with few if any side effects.
+By comparison there are numerous side effects associated with the commonly prescribed anxiety medications.
+Further research to study the potential therapeutic benefits of gong meditation as an intervention for anxiety could clarify the effects on the human psyche.
+Adding gong meditation therapy as an evidence-based practice would support its use in clinical settings.